canonical/opensearch-operator/documentation/tutorials/1-5-connecting-to-opensearch.md

 ### Create and Access OpenSearch Indices

+Before connecting to OpenSearch, it is mandatory that you [enable TLS on this cluster](./1-4-enable-tls.md), following the previous step in the tutorial.

 You can access the opensearch REST API any way you prefer, but in this tutorial we're going to use `curl`.
 Get the IP of an opensearch node from the output of `juju status` (any of the nodes should work fine), and store the CA certificate in a local file.
 Run the following command, swapping the values where necessary:

 ```bash